One thing that has both concerned and fascinated me over the years has been the marked lack of ex-pat community spirit in Bangkok.

-Keen to see if others shared my views, I threw up the topic on the This is Thailand discussion forum.
-Here's a selection of the responses.
+Keen to see if others shared my views, I threw up the topic on a Thailand discussion forum.
+Here is a selection of the responses.

 Eltel, like me, is confused by the whole atmosphere within the Bangkok ex-pat community.